East Hudson Trails

 ![]() ![]() ![]() ![]() ![]() |

 The trail continues on in a northeast direction toward Sunset Point and South Beacon Mountain.
-The fire tower on South Beacon is closed but is being restored.
-The entire hike is long and would be difficult to complete for some !
+The tower has been completely restored and is safe to climb to the cab.
+The steps, landings and cab floor are all open grid steel which can be a little disconcerting but perfectly safe.
+The entire hike is long and would be difficult to complete for some!
 As you hike the trail goes through a series of rolling ascents and descents.
 Shortly after the "top" of the initial, steep climb is a trail to the left.
 This is the Breakneck Ridge Bypass Trail and offers the first opportunity to shorten the hike.
 Continuing on the trail there are several places where the paint marking are faint and where woods roads invitingly cross the trail.
 Stay on the Breakneck Ridge Trail as many of these other side routes take you FAR away from where you want to be.
 The next cutoff is the Notch trail which leads off to the right and down the ridge back toward Route 9D and Cold Spring.
 Bear left here to stay on the Breakneck Ridge Trail.

 After a few miles the trail forks with a blue trail heading left.
 You may take this trail but continuing on for less than half a mile will bring you to Sunset Point.
 At Sunset Point a wooden observation platform looks out over the Hudson River.
 The view is somewhat the same as from other parts of the ridge.
 After taking in the view, turn around and head back to where the blue trail split off.
 After only a few hundred feet on the blue trail, the yellow blazes of the Wilkinson Memorial Trail show up on the left.
 Turn here to head back to where you parked the car.
 This trail heads mostly downward toward the river for about three miles.
 It has varied terrain through small clearing and darker forests.
 In the last mile there is a slight climb to the open summit of Sugarloaf Mountain.
 From here the trail descends sharply for several hundred feet.
 After this the trail continues to descend but the pitch moderates some and this is aided by several switchbacks at the upper end.
 The further you descend the gentler the pitch becomes until the trail ends abruptly on Route 9D less than a half mile north of where you parked.